Skip to content

 Lastly, Mail offers a decent amount of versatility when composing emails: you can choose between different fonts, change the font size or color, add bullet points or numbered lists, or even indent paragraphs.

-If you just need the email basics, Apple Mail is one of the best.
+If you just need the email basics and want a few privacy tools, Apple Mail is one of the best.
 Most folks with an iPhone should start by giving it a try—if it doesn't work for you, then you can move on to another app on this list.

 Mail by Apple compatibility: Gmail, iCloud, Yahoo, Hotmail, AOL, GMX, Exchange, IMAP accounts